TFTP (Trivial File Transport Protocol)

 - UDP-Based: Operates on the User Datagram Protocol (UDP) using port 69.

-- No Authentication: Does not require user login or verification, posing a security risk.
+- No Authentication: This does not require user login or verification, posing a security risk.

 Common Uses: